Russian Ridge Open Space Preserve

 Russian Ridge Open Space Preserve is a regional park located in the Santa Cruz Mountains in San Mateo County, California along the San Francisco Peninsula.
 Its 3137 acre and 10.4 mi of trails are managed by the Midpeninsula Regional Open Space District.

 Description

 The preserve consists of both dense forest and open meadows, and common activities in the preserve consist of hiking, mountain biking and horseback riding.
 Its highest point is Borel Hill (2572 ft) with views extending east across the San Francisco Bay from San Jose to San Francisco, and west to the Pacific Ocean.

 Flora

-Poppies and lupines are the primary flowers that dominate the green, lush rolling meadows in the spring to early summer, but in the late summer the hills turn gold and are covered with flowers such as the cluster-lily, gumweed, mules ear, and farewell to spring.
+Poppies and lupines are the primary flowers that dominate the green, lush rolling meadows in the spring to early summer, but in the late summer the hills turn gold and are covered with flowers such as the cluster-lily, gumweed, mule's ear, and farewell to spring.
 In shaded areas, one can expect to see thimbleberry and a variety of ferns growing.